Aaron2464/ana_weather/README.md

    4. Update the current weather everyday.
    5. Showing more information about weather on UI.
    6. Search bar at the first page
+   7. Usually api key should get it from backend, then I can store in sharedpreference security by using flutter_secure_storage

 ## Other information about your submission that you feel it's important that we know if applicable.
    I have been working remotely for one and half years, I am very good at time management.<br />